yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-quickstart/cloud-build-apps/cloud-apps-java/cloud-ysql-yb-jdbc.md

 ### Yugabyte Cloud

-- You have a cluster deployed in Yugabte Cloud.
+- You have a cluster deployed in Yugabyte Cloud.
 To get started, use the [Quick start](../../../).
 - You downloaded the cluster CA certificate.
 Refer to [Download your cluster certificate](../../../../cloud-secure-clusters/cloud-authentication/#download-your-cluster-certificate).
 - You have added your computer to the cluster IP allow list.
 Refer to [Assign IP Allow Lists](../../../../cloud-secure-clusters/add-connections/).